mpampuch/nextflow-notes/README.md

 The `fair` directive (new in version 22.12.0-edge), when enabled, guarantees that process outputs will be emitted in the order in which they were received.
 This is because the `fair` process directive distributes computing resources in a "fair" way (comes from fair-threading) to ensure the first one finishes first and so on.

+> [!NOTE]
-**NOTE:** The nextflow team suggests using a tuple with the ID attached to the sample instead of using the `fair` directive.
+> The Nextflow team suggests using a tuple with the ID attached to the sample instead of using the `fair` directive.
 You may experience some performance hits and less parallelism using the `fair` directive.

 Example: